“Diet sodas are made with low- or no-calorie sweeteners such as aspartame and saccharin. These sugar substitutes provide ...

 Verywell Health on MSN

-What happens to your liver when you drink diet soda
+What happens to your liver when you drink alcohol with diet soda

 Results that may be inaccessible to you are currently showing.